spacemeshos/protocol/p2p/01-overview.md

 <a name="discovery"></a>
 ### Bootstrap and Peer Discovery

 Nodes need a mechanism, called discovery, that allows them to find and connect to peers.
 In order for a new node to discover peers and join the network, it needs to know the address of at least one other node (called a bootstrap node) at system startup.
 The new node queries the bootstrap node for a list of other nodes to connect to.
-After connecting to a peer as a bootstrap node, additional discovery takes place, where the newly added peers are queried for additional nodes as well.
-Each node maintains a local list of peers that it has learned of, known as an "address book": after the node is restarted, or if it loses its network connection, it can refer to its address book to find peers to connect to, thus bypassing the bootstrap phase.
+After connecting to a bootstrap node, additional discovery takes place, where the newly added peers are queried for additional nodes as well.
+Each node maintains a local list of peers that it has learned of, known as an "address book": after the node is restarted, or if it loses a peer connection, it can refer to its address book to find peers to connect to, thus bypassing the bootstrap phase.
+Note that, in order to prevent an [eclipse attack](https://www.radixdlt.com/post/what-is-an-eclipse-attack/), it's important that a node regularly perform peer discovery with nodes that it's not currently connected to.

 ### Message Broadcast